-How can government authorities tackle the black-market challenge?
+How can government authorities tackle the black-market challenge with Equipment Identity Register (EIR)?

 Recently I had a chance to be part of two projects helping to resolve this challenge.
 A country in the Middle East had estimated losing millions of euro in tax income each year due to illegally imported mobile phones.
 Another country in Africa faced similar challenges.